RimuTec/react-repro/README.md

 It appears as if the hypothesis is confirmed by others, see [ASP.NET Core issue 17618](https://github.com/aspnet/AspNetCore/issues/17618).

+## Workaround ##

+One workaround is disabling the use of IIS for debugging in the project file.

 ## Environment

 - Visual Studio 2019 Community Edition, version 16.4.2